January 10, 2019

-On average, Taxify drivers in Nigeria earn around N200,000 each month.
+On average, Bolt drivers in Nigeria can earn up to N350,000 each month.

-No monthly or hidden fees – Taxify only takes 15% commission on each trip, meaning that you get to keep 85% on every trip.
+No monthly or hidden fees — Bolt only takes 20% commission on each trip, meaning that you get to keep 80% on every trip.
 If you want to get more detailed information, please contact us at email@example.com.

 Living beyond your means?
 Living paycheck to paycheck?
 Worried about drowning in credit card debt?
 Just want to be better at saving?
 We’re not here to judge you.
 Instead, we’re […]